maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 Cell filtering, metrics collection and threshold selection are done as above only using RaceID package functions, where applicable.

 Clustering is done with RaceID default settings.
 The fully processed RaceID object is written to sc.minT*.RData, the tsne plot with the clustering information to sc.minT*.tsne.clu.png.
 Top 10 and top 2 markers are calculated, and the resulting plots and tables written out as above.
 Violin and feature plots are generated for the top2 marker list and saved to files as in the description above.
-Session info is written to sessionInfo.txt
+Session info is written to sessionInfo.txt.
+Statistical procedures and results are summarized in Stats_report.html.

 Example images